 Like an exquisite buffet spread out for the senses, with its rainforests, deserts, lakes, beaches and even high-elevations capped with snow, Australia is an outdoor-lover’s dream destination.
 It offers activities so varied it would be impossible to sum it up in one article.

-When planning a trip to Australia be aware that it’s an enormous country (the 6th largest in the world) with a small population.
+When planning a road trip in Australia be aware that it’s an enormous country (the 6th largest in the world) with a small population.
 With vast distances between sites the best way to see places away from the main cities is by car.
 If you’re unfamiliar with hiring a car you can find out all you need to know at this car rental website.

 Here are 10 places to visit in Australia to get you started.
 Keep in mind, however, these are just the top 10…there are thousands of options for every type of traveler waiting to be discovered in the land Down Under.